CJNE/pymyenergi/README.md

 # pymyenergi

-An async python library for MyEnergi API
+An async python library for myenergi API

 This is a very early release, things are changing rapidly so use at your own risk!

-_NOTE:_ This work is not officially supported by MyEnergi and functionality can stop working at any time without warning
+_NOTE:_ This work is not officially supported by myenergi and functionality can stop working at any time without warning

 ## Installation